nobody-famous/alive-lsp/README-dev.md

 * Disable the Alive extension and execute the **Developer: Reload Window** command.
 * Edit and save files or use `git` to return them to a previous working state.
 * Re-enable the Alive extension and execute the **Developer: Reload Window** command again.

-Another way to fix this is to
-* Remove the `alive.lsp.install.path` entry from `.vscode/settings.json`
-  using an external editor such as `vim`.
-* Execute the **Developer: Reload Window** command in VSCode.
-This will enable VSCode to work again but will not remove the actual error.
-Removing `alive.lsp.install.path` just allows Alive to go back to using the latest releaase of the LSP server downloaded from the release server.

 ## Submitting Pull Requests